 The European Union (EU) is an economic and political union of 27 Member States.
 Together, they have built a zone of stability, democracy and sustainable development whilst maintaining cultural diversity, tolerance and individual freedoms.
-In 2012, the EU was awarded the Nobel Peace Prize for advancing the causes of peace, reconciliation, democracy and human rights in Europe.
+With the help of over 140 diplomatic representations around the world, the EU cooperates closely with its Member States to promote the values and interests of the EU and establish networks and partnerships, promoting multilateral-based solutions to common challenges.
 The EU is the largest trade block in the world, as well as the world’s main source and the top global destination of foreign direct investment.

 The 27 EU Member States are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-Study in Europe is supported by the Service for Foreign Policy Instruments (FPI).
-FPI puts EU foreign policy into actions, builds alliances and leverages the EU’s partnerships around the world.
+Study in Europe 2023 is supported by the Service for Foreign Policy Instruments (FPI).
+FPI puts EU foreign policy into actions, builds alliances, and leverages the EU’s partnerships around the world.
 In Southeast Asia, the FPI regional team works with EU Delegations’ to advance people to people exchanges, build mutual understanding, based on European key principles and sustainable policies. #EUForeignPolicy